No Content Found

 Lord Hodgson of Astley Abbotts

-In August 2010 he was also appointed as chair of the de-regulation task-force by the coalition government and submitted a report recommending how to make it easier to run a charity.
+In August 2010 he was appointed to chair the de-regulation taskforce by the coalition government and submitted a report - Unshackling Good Neighbours - recommending how to make it easier to run a charity.

-He was made a Life Peer (Conservative) in 2000, and as shadow spokesman on Trade and Industry and Home Affairs from 2002 until 2006, led in particular on the Companies Act 2006 and Charities Act 2006.
+He was made a life peer (Conservative) in 2000, and as shadow spokesman on Trade and Industry and Home Affairs from 2002 until 2006, led in particular on the Companies Act 2006 and Charities Act 2006.

 Is this profile up-to-date?
 If not, please let us know at email@example.com

-1 Mar 2015
+1 Mar 2016